Taking Risk When Dying

 400 words 2 minutes

-When people are fatally ill in a deadly decease with no cure they tend to willing to try any potential cure, no matter how untested, experimental or even dangerous and life threating it might be.
-After all they are anyhow dying so they have nothing to loose and can therefore take immense risks.
+When people are fatally ill with a deadly disease with no cure, they tend to be willing to try any potential cure, no matter how untested, experimental, or even dangerous and life-threatening it might be.
+After all, they are already dying, so they have nothing to lose and can therefore take immense risks.

-A startup which has not yet achived product market fit on a market big enough to long term sustain the company is dying.
-Paul Graham calls this that the company is “default dead”.
-Exactly like a patient that knows he is going to die within a couple of months if a new miraclous cure does not pan out a startup in this phase also knows that the money in the bank will only last them certain amout of time.
-Before that they either need to find a cure or at least a treatment that will prolong their life another year or so.
-Exactly like the dying patient might have to choose among a potentially deadly cure or a treatment that best case might give them some extra time before the inevitable.
+A startup which has not yet achieved product-market fit in a market big enough to sustain the company long-term is dying.
+Paul Graham calls this state “default dead”.
+Just like a patient who knows they will die within months if a new miraculous cure doesn’t work, a startup in this phase knows that their money in the bank will only last a certain amount of time.
+Before that runs out, they either need to find a cure or at least a treatment that will prolong their life another year or so.
+Like the dying patient, they might have to choose between a potentially deadly cure or a treatment that might, at best, give them some extra time before the inevitable.

 This is why startups in this phase need to take risks.
 If they don’t, they die.
 But they should always take calculated risks.
-Try a small dose of the untested drug try to find signs of improvements to the patients health.
-If not then keep trying another one.
-Once you think you found the cure, stop all the other experiments and take the full dose.
-There is no way to take a half dose and become half cured so bet everything on it and don’t hold back.
-You can considering revisit your pet ideas once the patient actually is cured.
+Try a small dose of the untested drug and look for signs of improvement in the patient’s health.
+If there are none, then keep trying others.
+Once you think you’ve found the cure, stop all other experiments and take the full dose.
+There’s no way to take a half dose and become half cured, so bet everything on it and don’t hold back.
+You can consider revisiting your pet ideas once the patient is actually cured.